Top 5 Cybersecurity Threats for SME in 2025: A Comprehensive Guide to Protecting Your Business

 Simulate real-world attacks to uncover weaknesses before hackers do.
 Our four-phase VAPT process includes reconnaissance, scanning, exploitation, and remediation, with free retesting.
 This is especially valuable for businesses preparing for compliance or funding rounds.

-Understand where your business is most exposed.
-We assess risk across infrastructure, tools, users, and processes—then provide a clear plan of action to strengthen your cybersecurity posture.
+Understand where your business is most exposed to cyber threats for a small business.
+We assess risk across infrastructure, tools, users, and processes – then provide a clear plan of action to strengthen your cybersecurity posture.

 Shield internal systems and prevent unauthorised access at the architectural level.
 As a key part of cybersecurity for businesses, this ensures foundational protections are in place.